mobile-nav

 Luke Marthinusen

 Twilio is a cloud communications platform-as-a-service company based in San Francisco, California.
-As of July 2022, Twilio has a market cap of $15.71 Billion.
-Twilio's products are used by major companies such as Uber, Airbnb, Netflix, and HubSpot.
+As of early 2025, Twilio has a market cap of $14 billion.
+Twilio's products are used by major companies such as Uber, Airbnb, Netflix, Intuit and HubSpot for communications across voice, messaging, email, and video.

 What is Twilio?

-It's easy to set up a Twilio account to access all Twilio services from Twilio SMS to Twilio API.
+It's easy to set up a Twilio account to access all Twilio services, from WhatsApp and SMS to advanced customer service solutions like Twilio Flex.
 Empower true omnichannel communications and messaging from a single platform.

 Twilio is built almost entirely on a pay-as-you-go pricing model, and the well-documented Twilio API enables developers to easily integrate Twilio into their applications.